abianga-Godwin/Abianga_Portfolio/README.md

 Image d.

-Lastly, to determine if annual members are much more profitable than casual riders, I had to use chatgpt to find out the average price of classic and electric bikes, which I stated earlier and then find the average of the two price to determine a single price representation for the purpose of this analysis.
-Remember I said I am convinced that although the Members have a higher trip ratio, the high trip duration of the casuals with low trip ratio is enough to upset the balance.
-The Annual revenue chart below confirms my prediction and render the bias of the finance analysts who had concluded that annual members are much more profitable than casual riders, null and void.
+To assess whether annual members are significantly more profitable than casual riders, I incorporated external assistance to establish a baseline price for both classic and electric bikes.
+Using ChatGPT, I obtained the average prices for each bike type, which I previously stated, and calculated a unified average price to represent a single value for this analysis.

+As previously mentioned, while members exhibit a higher trip frequency, I hypothesized that the longer trip durations of casual riders, despite their lower trip frequency, could offset this difference.
+The annual revenue chart below validates this hypothesis, disproving the assumption held by finance analysts that annual members are unequivocally more profitable than casual riders.
+This analysis effectively challenges and nullifies that conclusion.

 <img src="https://github.com/abianga-Godwin/Abianga_Portfolio/blob/83b9c8b6c8c0f289f15065e823e334c943a68d4d/PDF%20Chart%20Files/Clyclistic%20Annual%20Revenue.svg" width="1000"/>